LearnTeachCode/intro-javascript-class/week-1/1-3-debugging.md

-# 2.1: Debugging tips, tools, and Hangman game solution
+# 1.3: Debugging tips and tools

 :star: ***Note: Videos covering the material below, and the solution to the Hangman game bug, will be posted a bit later!***

 Debugging is one of the most important skills you'll ever need as a software developer!
-As you learned in [homework 1.1](https://github.com/LearnTeachCode/intro-javascript-class/blob/master/week-1/homework1-1.md), debugging can be *incredibly frustrating!* But learning to embrace that frustration is also a skill that you can practice and get better at.
+As you've seen, debugging can be *incredibly frustrating!* But learning to embrace that frustration is also a skill that you can practice and get better at.

 Debugging and feeling stuck is a *big* part of software development; in fact, it's a common joke among developers to say that they get paid to be frustrated all day long, and every so often they get something working! :laughing: In this section, we'll review some debugging tips, tricks, and tools that can help save you from at least *some* of that frustration.